cullophid/barely-functional/README.md

 ### init :: [a] -> [a]
-Returns all elements of the list except the last
+Returns all elements of the list except the last.
 ```js
 _.init([1, 2, 3, 4]])
 // => [1, 2, 3]